geekhmer/geekhmer.github.io/source/_posts/2014-03-17-rvm-ruby-version-manager.markdown

 </p>

 <p>
-  Ruby is a very popular programming language that has Ruby on Rails or RoR is a popular development framework that allows you to easily get your application up and running with minimal hassle.<br/>
+  Ruby is a very popular programming language that has Ruby on Rails or RoR is a popular development framework that allows you to easily get your application up and running with minimal hassle.
 </p>

 <p>
   Developing applications often times requires that you emulate different environments.
 Different versions of Ruby may be necessary for different projects.
-With conventional installations, this would impede your ability to be flexible.<br/>
+With conventional installations, this would impede your ability to be flexible.
 </p>

 <p>